rtraverso86/rust-exercises/raspi-crosscompile/README.md

 contains a list of supported targets.

-The Raspberry 4 uses an [ARM Cortex-A72](https://en.wikipedia.org/wiki/ARM_Cortex-A72), which has a 64-bit ARMv8-A architecture.
+The Raspberry 4 uses an [ARM Cortex-A72](https://en.wikipedia.org/wiki/ARM_Cortex-A72), which has a 64-bit ARMv8-A architecture, `aarm64`.

 ## Home Assistant Addons